 This, which was not an error, but a mere oversight of Mr. Ricardo, arising from his having left the question of the division of the advantage entirely unnoticed, was first corrected in the third edition of Mr. Mill's Elements of Political Economy [pp. 122-4].
-It can hardly, however, be said, that Mr. Mill has prosecuted the inquiry any further; which, indeed, would have been quite as inconsistent with the nature of his plan as of Mr. Ricardo's.
+It can hardly, however, be said that Mr. Mill has prosecuted the inquiry any further; which, indeed, would have been quite as inconsistent with the nature of his plan as of Mr. Ricardo's.

 1. dWhen the trade is established between the two countries, the two commodities will exchange for each other at the same rate of interchange in both countries-bating the cost of carriage, of which, for the present, it will be more convenient to omit the consideration.
-Supposing, therefore, for the sake of argument, that the carriage of the commodities from one country to another could be effected without labour and without cost, no sooner would the trade be opened than, it is self-evident, the value of the two commodities, estimated in each other, would come to a level in both countries.d eWhen each country produced both commodities for itself, 10 yards of broad cloth exchanged for 15 yards of linen in England, and for 20 in Germany.
-They will now exchange for the same number of yards of linen in both.
+Supposing, therefore, for the sake of argument, that the carriage of the commodities from one country to another could be effected without labour and without cost, no sooner would the trade be opened than, it is self-evident, the value of the two commodities, estimated in each other, would come to a level in both countries. d exchange for the same number of yards of linen in both.
 For what number?
 If for 15 yards, England will be just as she was, and Germany will gain all.
 If for 20 yards, Germany will be as before, and England will derive the whole of the benefit.
-If for any number intermediate d-d[quoted in Principles, III, 596] f-f48, 49, 52, 57, 62, 65, 71 cloth e-e237[quoted in Principles, III, 597]
+If for any number intermediate between 15 and 20, the advantage will be shared between the two countries.
+If, for example, 10 yards of cloth exchange for 18 of linen, England will gain an advantage of 3 yards on every 15, Germany will save 2 out of every 20.